Guadalupe, Arizona: Geography

 Guadalupe is located at 33°22′0″N 111°57′45″W (33.366733, -111.962414).
 It is bordered to the west by Phoenix and to the north, east, and south by Tempe.
 Downtown Phoenix is 11 mi to the northwest.

 According to the United States Census Bureau, the town has a total area of 0.8 sqmi, all land.

-Governmental representation
+Government

+Federal Representation

+Guadalupe is in Arizona's 3rd congressional district, served by Representative Yassamin Ansari.

+State Representation

-Guadalupe is in Arizona's 7th Congressional District, served by Representative Ruben Gallego.
-It is also in Arizona's 27th State Legislative District, served by Representatives Reginald Bolding, Jr. and Diego Rodriguez, and by Senator Rebecca Ríos.
+It is also in Arizona's 27th State Legislative District, served by Representatives Reginald Bolding Jr. and Diego Rodriguez, and by Senator Rebecca Ríos.
 All four of the aforementioned officials are Democrats.

+Local Representation

+The Town operates under a council-manager government.
+The Mayor, Vice Mayor, and five Council members all serve four year terms.

+Law enforcement services are provided by the Maricopa County Sheriff's Office.
+Fire services were previously provided by the Guadalupe Fire Department.
+In August 2025, the Town Council voted to sign an Intergovernmental Agreement with Arizona Fire and Medical Authority to provide fire and emergency services for the town and replace the Guadalupe Fire Department starting October 2025.

 Healthcare

 The public hospital system, Valleywise Health (formerly Maricopa Integrated Health System), operates Valleywise Community Health Center – Guadalupe.
 Its sole hospital, Valleywise Health Medical Center, is in Phoenix.